 |

-Access the web UIs of open source components by using the public IP address or the internal IP address of the master node | You can access the web UIs of open source components without the need to add other services. | You must add security group rules based on the service ports that you want to access and enable a large number of ports. |
+Method 2: Access the web UIs of open source components by using internal IP addresses | You do not need to deploy the Knox service. | You must add security group rules based on the service ports that you want to access. |

 Add a security group rule

+- Obtain the public IP address of your on-premises machine.
 For security purposes, we recommend that you allow access only from the current public IP address when you configure a security group rule.
-To obtain your current public IP address, visit IP address.
+To obtain the current public IP address, visit https://myip.ipip.net/.

 - In the top navigation bar, select the region where your cluster resides and select a resource group based on your business requirements.

-- Add security group rules.
+- Add a security group rule.

 Access the web UIs of open source components